Hugh Beadle: MP and Cabinet minister

-After returning to Rhodesia, Beadle took an interest in politics; he joined the United Party, created from the former Rhodesia Party and the conservative faction of the Reform Party to contest the 1934 general election.
+After returning to Southern Rhodesia, Beadle took an interest in politics; he joined the United Party, created from the former Rhodesia Party and the conservative faction of the Reform Party to contest the 1934 general election.
 He was attracted to the United Party not so much by its policies but by his admiration for its leading figures—he considered the Prime Minister Godfrey Huggins "a man of the calibre I think of Rhodes".
 The Southern Rhodesian electoral system allowed only those who met certain financial and educational qualifications to vote.
 The criteria were applied equally to all regardless of race, but since most black citizens did not meet the set standards, the electoral roll and the colonial Legislative Assembly were overwhelmingly from the white minority (about 5% of the population).
 The United Party broadly represented commercial interests, civil servants and the professional classes.

-Beadle stood in Bulawayo South in the 1934 election, challenging Harry Davies, the Labour leader.
+Beadle stood in Bulawayo South in the 1934 election, challenging Harry Davies, the Labour Party leader.
 Davies defeated Beadle by 458 votes to 430, but the United Party won decisively elsewhere and formed a new government with 24 out of the 30 parliament seats.
 Huggins, who remained prime minister, held Beadle in high regard and made him a close associate.
 In the 1939 election, Beadle won a three-way contest in Bulawayo North with 461 votes out of 869, and became a United Party MP.
 Beadle was seconded to the Gold Coast Regiment with the rank of temporary captain following the outbreak of the Second World War, but was released from military service at the request of the Southern Rhodesian government to serve as Huggins's Parliamentary Secretary, "with access to all ministers and top-ranking officials on the PM's business to speed up affairs".
 He held this post from 1940 to 1946, during which time he was also Deputy Advocate General for the Southern Rhodesian armed forces.
-In the 1945 New Year Honours he was appointed an Officer of the Order of the British Empire (OBE).
+In the 1945 New Year Honours, he was appointed an Officer of the Order of the British Empire (OBE).
 For his service during the war, Beadle was also honoured by the King of the Hellenes with the rank of Officer of the Order of the Phoenix.